DeepakRajasekaran/vehicleDistanceMonitor/README.md

 ## Features

 * Detects vehicles of different classes, including cars, trucks, and buses.
-* Can be used to detect vehicles in real time or in pre-recorded videos.
+* Can be used to detect vehicles in real time from camera input for simulation purpose pre-recorded videos are used.
 * Can be used in self-driving cars or other applications.

 ## Benefits